RTL Group’s strategy is built on three priorities: core, growth, and alliances and partnerships.

 - Hungary: Uefa Champions League starting in the 2024/25 season for three years

-- Hungary: retained linear and digital rights to the Uefa Europa League and the Uefa European Conference League for three years for the seasons 2024/25 to 2026/27
+- Hungary: retained linear and digital rights to the Uefa Europa League and the Uefa Europa Conference League for three years for the seasons 2024/25 to 2026/27

 - Luxembourg: Uefa European Qualifiers until 2028